 The index's decrease was mainly due to a decrease in the number of new business applications and an increase in the number of people filing for unemployment insurance.
 Even though the number of new business applications fell, it remains above the historical average, signaling business activity remains strong.

 The outlook for the reopening and recovery of the state's economy took a hit as new cases increased considerably due to an outbreak caused by the Omicron variant (Figure 3).
 Currently, 68.4 percent of the state's population 12 years and older is fully vaccinated based on the most current data (Dec.
 30, 2021) from the Texas Department of State Health Services.

-In addition, a decrease in the real price of West Texas Intermediate (WTI) oil contributed to the decrease in the weekly index.
-In contrast, the overall decrease in the weekly index was offset by a decrease in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) countered the decrease in the index.
+In addition, a decrease in the real price of West Texas Intermediate (WTI) contributed to the decrease.
+In contrast, a decrease in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) countered the decrease in the index.

 About This Report

 The COVID-19 health crisis is unlike any crisis the economy has experienced before.
 The economy is currently going through a self-induced, sudden-stop to contain and stabilize the spread of the virus and save lives.
 The size of the economic shock will likely result in losses that overshadow losses from the 2008-09 financial crisis.

 The Texas economy is not immune to the pandemic.
 In fact, the state's economy will be hit even harder than the world and the rest of the United States due to the simultaneous downturn in the oil industry.